www.grs.de is a service of Gesellschaft für Anlagen- und Reaktorsicherheit (GRS) gGmbH. You can find more information about us in our legal notice.

-When you use our website, our servers automatically record data for security purposes that may allow identification.
-These server log files contain the IP address, browser type, browser language, date and time of your request and pages viewed.
+When you use our website, our servers automatically record data for backup purposes that may allow identification.
+These server log files contain the anonymised IP address, browser type, browser language as well as the date and time of your request and pages viewed.
 There is no personal utilisation.
-We store IP addresses for a maximum period of seven days.
-Storage takes place for reasons of data security in order to guarantee the stability and operational security of our system.
+We store IP addresses for a maximum of seven days.
+They are stored for data security reasons to ensure the stability and operational reliability of our system.
 These server log files do not leave the GRS website structure.
-A statistical compilation of the GRS web servers is carried out at hourly intervals.
-The log files of the web server serve as a source here; but they are only used in anonymised form after the one-time processing (e.g. the calls made by Google links are only recorded as a continuous number in the statistics, but a list of IP addresses is not kept).
-The local statistics are therefore anonymous.
+Statistics are compiled by the GRS web server at hourly intervals.
+The log files of the web server serve as a source here, but after the one-off processing they are only used in anonymised form (e.g. the calls through Google links are only kept in the statistics as a continuous number, but a list of IP addresses is not kept).
+The local statistics are therefore anonymised.

 c.)
 Rights of the data subject

-If personal data is processed by you, you are the data subject in terms of the GDPR or the BDSG and you have various rights (in particular the right of information Art.
-15 GDPR, the right of correction Art.
-16 GDPR, the right of deletion Art.
-17 GDPR, the right of limitation of processing Art.
-18 GDPR, and the right to object Art.
-21 GDPR) vis-à-vis the person responsible.
+If your personal data is processed, you are a data subject as defined by the GDPR or the German Federal Data Protection Act (BDSG) and you have various rights (in particular the right to information Art.
+15 GDPR, the right to rectification Art.
+16 GDPR, the right to erasure Art.
+17 GDPR, the right to restriction of processing Art.
+18 GDPR, the right to object Art.
+21 GDPR) vis-à-vis the data controller.

-Please note: If the identification of the data subject by the data controller, for which purposes a data controller processes personal data, is not or no longer required, the data controller is not obliged under Art.
-11 GDPR to store, collect or process additional information in order to identify the data subject in order merely to comply with this Regulation.
-If the data controller can demonstrate that he is unable to identify the data subject, he shall, where possible, inform the data subject accordingly.
-In such cases, Articles 15 to 20 shall not apply, unless the data subject provides additional information enabling his/her identification in order to exercise his/her rights under those Articles.
+Please note: If the identification of the data subject by the data controller is not or no longer necessary for the purposes for which the data controller processes personal data, the data controller is not obliged under Article 11 GDPR to retain, obtain or process additional information in order to identify the data subject for the sole purpose of complying with this Regulation.
+If the data controller can demonstrate that they are unable to identify the data subject, they shall inform the data subject of this, where possible.
+In such cases, Articles 15 to 20 shall not apply unless the data subject provides additional information enabling them to be identified in order to exercise their rights laid down in those Articles.

-Right of withdrawal of consent under data protection law
+Right to revoke a declaration of consent under data protection law

-You have the right to withdraw your declaration of consent under data protection law at any time.
-The withdrawal of your consent does not affect the legality of the processing carried out on the basis of your consent until you withdraw it.
+You have the right to revoke your declaration of consent under data protection law at any time.
+The revocation of consent does not affect the lawfulness of the processing carried out on the basis of the consent until the revocation.

-Without prejudice to any other administrative or judicial remedy, you shall have the right to complain to a supervisory authority, in particular in the Member State of your residence, place of work or place of presumed infringement, if you consider that the processing of your personal data is in breach of the GDPR.
+Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your residence, place of work or the place of the alleged infringement, if you consider that the processing of personal data concerning you infringes the GDPR.

-The supervisory authority with which the complaint was lodged shall inform the complainant of the status and outcome of the complaint, including the possibility of a judicial remedy under Article 78 GDPR.
+The supervisory authority to which the complaint has been lodged shall inform the complainant of the status and outcome of the complaint, including the possibility of a judicial remedy under Article 78 GDPR.

-The author assumes no liability for the topicality, correctness, completeness or quality of the information provided.
-Liability claims against the author relating to material or immaterial damage caused by the use or non-use of the information provided or by the use of incorrect or incomplete information are excluded unless there is evidence of wilful intent or gross negligence on the part of the author.
-All web pages are subject to change and non-binding.
-The author expressly reserves the right to change, supplement or delete parts of the pages or the entire website without prior notice or to discontinue publication temporarily or permanently.
+The author accepts no responsibility for the topicality, correctness, completeness or quality of the information provided.
+Liability claims against the author relating to material or non-material damage caused by the use or non-use of the information provided or by the use of incorrect or incomplete information are excluded as a matter of principle, insofar as there is no demonstrable intentional or grossly negligent fault on the part of the author.
+All services offered are subject to change without notice and are non-binding.
+The author expressly reserves the right to change, supplement or delete parts of the pages or the entire service without prior notice or to cease publication temporarily or permanently.

-3. References and links, legal validity of exclusion of liability
+3. References and links, legal validity of the disclaimer

-This disclaimer is to be regarded as part of the internet publication which you were referred from.
-If sections or individual terms of this statement are not legal or correct, the content or validity of the other parts remain unaffected by this fact.
+This disclaimer is to be regarded as part of the internet presence from which reference was made to this page.
+If sections or individual phrases of this text do not comply, no longer comply or do not fully comply with the applicable legal situation, the content and validity of the remaining parts of the document shall remain unaffected.

 4. Copyright and trademark law

-The author endeavours to observe the copyrights of the photographs, graphics, sound documents, video sequences and texts used in all publications, to use photographs, graphics, sound documents, video sequences and texts created by himself or to use licence-free photographs, graphics, sound documents, video sequences and texts.
+The author endeavours to observe the copyrights of the photos, graphics, sound documents, video sequences and texts used in all publications, to use photos, graphics, sound documents, video sequences and texts created by himself or to resort to licence-free photos, graphics, sound documents, video sequences and texts.

-All brands and trademarks mentioned within the website and possibly protected by third parties are subject without restriction to the provisions of the applicable trademark law and the ownership rights of the respective registered owners.
-The mere fact that a trademark is mentioned should not lead to the conclusion that it is not protected by the rights of third parties!
+All brand names and trademarks mentioned on the website and possibly protected by third parties are subject without restriction to the provisions of the applicable trademark law and the ownership rights of the respective registered owners.
+The mere mention of a trademark does not imply that it is not protected by the rights of third parties.

 The copyright for published objects created by the author himself remains solely with the author of the pages.
-Any duplication or use of objects such as diagrams, sounds or texts in other electronic or printed publications is not permitted without the author's agreement.
+Any duplication or use of objects such as diagrams, sounds or texts in other electronic or printed publications is not permitted without the author's express permission.